On the pod, the guys revisit Charlie Goes America All Over Everybody's Ass from It's Always Sunny in Philadelphia Season 2, Episode 9.

 Charlie: No, I-I-I do.
 I-I-- Like, the couple times you've been like, "Hey, you wanna work on episode?
 I've been psyched to do that."

 Charlie: And I would come do some acting or whatever.
 That'd be a lot of fun.
-So, I got to take the show.
+So, I dig the show.

 Rob: Well, look guys, the thing is that nobody's listening--